dadahcr2/reference/_posts/Teaser/2026-03-19-New-Update-Teaser.md

 * **Better Loot:** General rewards for maintaining a streak have been buffed.

 ### 📅 Looking Ahead
-* **Patch Notes:** Full details on the streak mechanics and vehicle stats will be released next week.
+* **Patch Notes:** Details on the streak mechanics and vehicle stats will be released next week.
 * **Summer Bonus:** A "hefty bonus" for Cup mode was teased for the summer months.